 437 The evaluator determines that, for each evaluator action element of each extended SAR, one or more work units are provided and that successfully performing all work units for a given evaluator action element will demonstrate that the element has been achieved.
 ASE_ECD.1-10 The evaluator shall examine the extended components definition to determine that each definition of a new assurance family uses the existing CC assurance families as a model for presentation.
 438 If the ST does not define new assurance families, this work unit is not applicable and therefore considered to be satisfied.
 439 The evaluator determines that all new assurance families are defined consistent with CC Part 3 Section 7.1.2, Assurance family structure.
 ASE_ECD.1-11 The evaluator shall examine the extended components definition to determine that each definition of a new assurance class uses the existing CC assurance classes as a model for presentation.
 440 If the ST does not define new assurance classes, this work unit is not applicable and therefore considered to be satisfied.
 441 The evaluator determines that all new assurance classes are defined consistent with CC Part 3 Section 7.1.1, Assurance class structure.
 ASE_ECD.1.5C The extended components shall consist of measurable and objective elements such that conformance or nonconformance to these elements can be demonstrated.
-ASE_ECD.1-12 The evaluator shall examine the extended components definition to determine that each element in each extended component is measurable and states objective evaluation requirements, such that conformance or nonconformance can be demonstrated.
-442 If the ST does not contain extended security requirements, this work unit is not applicable and therefore considered to be satisfied.
-443 The evaluator determines that elements of extended functional components are stated in such a way that they are testable, and traceable through the appropriate TSF representations.
-444 The evaluator also determines that elements of extended assurance components avoid the need for subjective evaluator judgement.
-445 The evaluator is reminded that whilst being measurable and objective is appropriate for all evaluation criteria, it is acknowledged that no formal constitutes conformance with this requirement.
+ASE_ECD.1.5C ASE_ECD.1-12 elements such that conformance or nonconformance to these elements can elements such that conformance or nonconformance to these elements can be demonstrated.
+The evaluator shall examine the extended components definition to determine that each element in each extended component is measurable and states objective evaluation requirements, such that conformance or ASE_ECD.1-12 elements such that conformance or nonconformance to these elements can be demonstrated.
+The evaluator shall examine the extended components definition to determine that each element in each extended component is measurable and states objective evaluation requirements, such that conformance or nonconformance can be demonstrated.
+If the ST does not contain extended security requirements, this work unit is ASE_ECD.1-12 442 elements such that conformance or nonconformance to these elements can be demonstrated.
+The evaluator shall examine the extended components definition to determine that each element in each extended component is measurable and states objective evaluation requirements, such that conformance or nonconformance can be demonstrated.
+If the ST does not contain extended security requirements, this work unit is not applicable and therefore considered to be satisfied.
+The evaluator determines that elements of extended functional components are stated in such a way that they are testable, and traceable through the